-- There a few ways to do this: See if your local university has a Japanese conversation club or make some buddies on Lang-8, for starters.
+- There a few ways to do this: See if your school has a Japanese conversation club or make some buddies on Lang-8, for starters.
+You could also check your local area for meetups or cheap classes.
 Not living in Japan is not an excuse!

 - Do something you like in Japanese.
 Read a manga, watch an anime/drama/movie, or play a game you like in Japanese.
 It might be overwhelming at first, but you’ll be surprised at how quickly you start to comprehend more and more!